Tips for working with people outside your company in Slack Connect

 Finding your new Slack Connect channel

-Slack Connect channels will automatically appear in your home workspace’s sidebar under the ‘Connections’ header.
-You’ll see a double-diamond icon next to the channel name to remind you that it is shared with people outside your organisation.
+Slack Connect channels will automatically appear in your home workspace’s sidebar under the “Connections” header.
+You’ll see a double-diamond icon next to the channel name to remind you that it is shared with people outside your organization.

-Once you’re in the channel, you’ll notice that members from outside your organisation are distinguished by a small icon, generally their company’s logo, in the lower-right corner of their profile picture.
+Once you’re in the channel, you’ll notice that members from outside your organization are distinguished by a small icon, generally their company’s logo, in the lower right corner of their profile picture.
 And to be extra-sure that you’re sending the right message to the right people, there’s a reminder above the message field that external partners are in the channel.

 Using your Slack Connect channel like a pro